codetheweb/tuyapi/README.md

 ## 📝 Notes
 - Only one TCP connection can be in use with a device at once.
 If using this, do not have the app on your phone open.
 - Some devices ship with older firmware that may not work with `tuyapi`.
 If you're experiencing issues, please try updating the device's firmware in the official app.
+- Newer firmware may use protocol 3.3.
+If you are not using `find()`, you will need to manually pass `version: 3.3` to the constructor.

 ## 📓 Documentation